AmarjeetRoy/Vegetable_Market_Analysis/README.md

 - **Machine Learning**: We employed clustering algorithms for market segmentation.

-## Data Acquisition: Web Scraping and Preprocessing
+## ⚓Data Acquisition: Web Scraping and Preprocessing

 Our data acquisition process involved web scraping using Python's Selenium library, followed by meticulous data preprocessing.
 We automated web scraping to retrieve critical details like Date, Vegetable Name, Wholesale Price, Retail Price, Shopping Mall Price, and Units from the Vegetable Market Price website.
 This process was simplified by utilizing a custom Selenium script, with support from the [`Dates.xlsx`](Web%20Scraping%20&%20Preprocessing/helper/Dates.xlsx) files located in the [`Helper`](Web%20Scraping%20&%20Preprocessing/helper) Folder.
 These files helped customize the Selenium code to ensure precise data retrieval.
 Our entire data extraction and preprocessing operations are encapsulated in a single [`Scraping with Preprocessing Code.ipynb`](Web%20Scraping%20&%20Preprocessing/Scraping%20with%20Preprocessing%20Code.ipynb) for your reference.
 The scraped and cleaned data can be accessed in the Scraped Data Folder, which contains the following CSV files: